Mona Zandi Haghighi: On a Friday Afternoon

-The film was screened at several International film festivals including the Tiburon International Film Festival (2007), the Rochelle International Film Festival (2007), the Fajr International Film Festival (2006), the Thessaloniki International Film Festival (2007) and the Gene Siskel Film Center’s Annual Festival of Films from Iran (2006).
+The film was screened at several International film festivals, including the Tiburon International Film Festival (2007), the Rochelle International Film Festival (2007), Fajr International Film Festival (2006), Thessaloniki International Film Festival (2007) and Gene Siskel Film Center's Annual Festival of Films from Iran (2006).

-Non-film Work
+Non-film work

-Mona Zandi put together a book called You Were so Kind!, a collection of children’s letters and drawings based on the 2003 earthquake in Bam, Iran.
+Zandi put together a book called You Were so Kind!, a collection of children’s letters and drawings based on the 2003 earthquake in Bam, Iran.
 According to Iranica Online, the earthquake had “the highest casualty rate and the most profound social impact in the recorded post-1900 history of devastating urban earthquakes in Iran.”

 Awards and nominations

-Mona Zandi won the Crystal Simorgh Special Jury Prize for On a Friday Afternoon in February 2006 at the 24th Fajr International Film Festival in Tehran, Iran.
-On a Friday Afternoon also received the Silver Alexander Special Jury award at the 47th Thessaloniki International Film Festival in November of 2006.
+Zandi won the Crystal Simorgh Special Jury Prize for On a Friday Afternoon in February 2006 at the 24th Fajr International Film Festival in Tehran, Iran.
+The film also received the Silver Alexander Special Jury award at the 47th Thessaloniki International Film Festival in November of 2006.